Buying a car privately: tips, advice and your rights

 You should expect to be able to view a used car that’s for sale privately at the home of the vendor – which should also be the address printed on the car’s V5 logbook.
 Any suggestion from the vendor that you might view the car elsewhere should set off alarm bells, so be prepared to be extra cautious.
 It has been known for fraudsters to wait on the pavement outside an address, to make you think they live there.

-Does the vendor have proof of identity that shows he’s the rightful owner of the car you’re looking at?
+Does the vendor have proof of identity that shows they are the rightful owner of the car you’re looking at?
 Or is the vehicle’s own identity uncertain?
 A reasonable and honest vendor should accept and respond to all reasonable enquiries in good faith, so steer clear of those who appear impatient or reluctant to provide relevant details.
 They may be traders attempting to pass off a sale as ‘private’, or worse, they may be seasoned criminals or fraudsters.
 You may never know, but it’s just not worth taking a risk when there are so many other cars to look at instead.

-Inspecting/test driving the car
+Inspecting and test driving the car

 It’s critical that the car you are buying is in sound mechanical and structural condition, and you also need to make a properly informed appraisal of its cosmetic condition in order to make sure it’s advertised for a fair price.